Validating Quantum State Preparation Programs (Extended Version): Evaluation: Applicativity via Case Studies

 {

 }

-In doing so, we can adapt the same strategy in the modular exponentiation state preparation, where we assume the correctness of the portion, $\iseq{\inew{\overline{q}}}{\iseq{\inew{q'}}{\ihad{\overline{q}}}}$, can be easily judged, so we should mainly focus on validating the portion shown above on the left.
+In doing so, we can adapt the same strategy in the modular exponentiation state preparation, by cutting off $\iseq{\inew{\overline{q}}}{\iseq{\inew{q'}}{\ihad{\overline{q}}}}$, so we should mainly focus on validating the portion shown above on the left.
 The correctness specification is described above on the right.
 In validating this portion, we notice that the qubit array $\overline{q}$ is in $\thadt$ type, and we generate random variables, with binary values $0$ or $1$, for every qubit in the array.
-Through the validation procedure in validating the modular exponentiation program above, we can assure that the result of the program produces the superposition state $\varphi_2$.
+Through the validation procedure in validating the modular exponentiation program above, we can assure that the result of the program produces the superposition state $\varphi_4$.